felixlopz/hubrise-test-task/content/apps/point-one/en/overview.md

 ## Why Connect ?

-Connecting pointOne to HubRise allows your EPOS to communicate with other applications you use everyday.
+Connecting pointOne to HubRise allows your EPOS to communicate with other applications you use every day.

 Synchronise your menu, your customer and order information with online ordering, food delivery platforms (including Uber Eats and Just Eat), and more.
 The number of compatible applications increases every month.
-To see which apps you can connect, see our Apps page.
+To see which apps you can connect, see our [Apps page](/apps).

 ## Prerequisites

-To establish a connection between pointOne and HubRise, you must have an existing pointOne license.
+To establish a connection between pointOne and HubRise, you must have a pointOne license.